CopyCat73/SmartThings-Dev/smartapps/copycat73/netatmo-security.src/readme.md

 ![edit properties](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/netatmo_edit_properties.png)

-Enable oAuth and under the app settings provide the client id and secret for your Netatmo Development app.
-Also make sure to enter the correct server shard your hub is on, e.g. https://graph-eu01-euwest1.api.smartthings.com.
+Enable oAuth and under the app settings provide the client id and secret you received for your Netatmo Development app.
+Also make sure to enter the correct server url for the shard your hub is on, e.g. https://graph-eu01-euwest1.api.smartthings.com.
 Don't put a trailing slash at the end.

 ![edit app settings](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/smartapp_settings.png)